j1ah0ng/slack-dm/README.md

 2. On line 8, edit the list `msgs` to contain any number of messages to be sent.

+	**NOTE:** All messages must be formatted with percent-encoding, ie. all spaces and non-alphanumeric symbols need to be escaped with a percent code.

 3. On line 13, initialise `user` as the sending user's (your) username.

 4. On line 19, change the sleep variable as necessary.